Gulnaz Zhuzbaeva

-Gulnaz Zhuzbaeva (in Kyrgyz: Гульназ Жузбаева) is a disability rights activist from Kyrgyzstan.
+Gulnaz Zhuzbaeva (in Kyrgyz: Гүлназ Жүзбаева) is a disability rights activist from Kyrgyzstan.
 She was presented with one the BBC's 100 Women awards in 2020.
 Formerly head of the Kyrgyz Federation of the Blind, Zhuzbaeva worked as a Braille translator in 2021.
 She also provides training for people who are visually impaired, as well as their employers.
 She is also a co-director of the non-governmental organisation Empower Blind People.
 She has previously studied at the Louisiana Center for the Blind.
 Public speaking engagements have included: a TEDx talk in Bishkek in 2021; for the United Nations on International Women's Day in 2019, amongst others.